Under-fire Silicon Valley to gain new copyright 'safe harbour' in EU, fume critics

 Language tweak makes internet giants safer than ever, say rights groups

 Exclusive The European Union looks poised to strengthen large internet platforms' position against online liabilities, according to a leak of the latest copyright directive draft dated 23 April.
 The most recent publicly available draft (PDF) is dated 13 April.

-Critics say proposed amendments in European law would grant new "safe harbour" provisions that are favourable to the giant firms – meaning the tech goliaths can continue banking loads of cash and avoid punishment while their websites and services are used by netizens to rip off copyrighted work.
+Critics say proposed amendments in European law would grant new "safe harbour" provisions that are favourable to the giant firms – meaning the tech goliaths can continue banking loads of cash and avoid punishment while their websites and services are used to rip off copyrighted work.

 Ironically, the new legal privileges come out of a well-meaning effort to help the music industry fight YouTube by plugging what the business calls a "value gap".